hshmatsahak/hshmatsahak/README.md

-### Hi there 👋 I'm Hshmat, a Third Year Engineering Science student at University of Toronto, specializing in the Machine Intelligence :brain: option!
+### Hi there 👋 I'm Hshmat, a first-year Masters student at the Robotics Institute at the University of Toronto (UofT).
+I completed my undergrad at UofT in April 2024; obtaining a BASc in Engineering Science, with a major in Machine Intelligence :brain: and a minor in Robotics and Mechatronics! :robot:

 ![](https://komarev.com/ghpvc/?username=hshmatsahak)

-Currently seeking 12-16 month PEY coop positions starting May or September 2022

-Previous internships:
+Research Experience:

+- Cerebras Systems.
+Applied ML Intern.
+- Vector Institute for Artificial Intelligence.
+ML intern under Jimmy Ba.
+- Google Brain.
+Student Researcher, supervised by David Fleet.
+- Data Driven Decision Making Lab, University of Toronto.
+Supervised by Scott Sanner.
+- Dynamic Systems Lab, University of Toronto.
+Supervised by Angela Schoellig.
+- Sunnybrook Research Institute, High School Researcher.
+Supervised by Pegah Aslani.

+Other Experiences (SWE, data science, etc):
 - NVIDIA.
-Deep Learning Subteam of Power Team
+Deep Learning Subteam of Power Team.
-- Data Driven Decision Making Lab, University of Toronto
+- Tesla.
+Software Engineer.
-- Dynamic Systems Lab, University of Toronto
+- University of Toronto Aerospace Team.
+Software Engineering role.
-- Sunnybrook Research Institute, Software Internship

 Always happy to connect 📫
 - Follow me on Github!